-NordVPN has the largest network of any major VPN, with more than 5,300+ servers spread across 59+ countries.
+NordVPN offers 5,200+ servers in 59+ countries all over the world.
 Better still, some of these locations even allow you to choose a server in a particular city.
 This is especially useful if you’d like to stream local TV online or bypass city-specific sporting blackouts.
 With high speeds and the ability to unblock all but the most stubborn services, NordVPN is ideal for those looking to stream foreign content abroad.

 This service comes with 256-bit encryption and protection against DNS, IPv6, WebRTC, and port forwarding leaks enabled by default.
 However, it also offers several more advanced features including an adblocker, malware scanner, Tor over VPN functionality, and the ability to use two VPNs at once.

 NordVPN has apps for Linux, Windows, MacOS, iOS, ChromeOS and Android.
 Chrome and Firefox browser extensions are also available.
 Manual configuration is required for use with select internet routers.